Stay with a local Iban tribe in Borneo’s rainforest

 Available on 3 and 5-day options – 5 days can do both camping and waterfall trek options

 Trekking to the waterfall is approximately 1.5 hours each way.
 The beginning is a descent into the jungle towards the flowing rivers.
 Of course, that means that the return hike is back uphill towards the longhouse.
-You can spend the early afternoon cooling off and play in the waterfall.
-It is a great nature experience to visit a waterfall which very few foreigners have ever seen, yet has been a pristine enjoyment for locals for thousands of years.
+You can spend the early afternoon cooling off and playing in the waterfall.
+It is a great natural experience to visit a waterfall that very few foreigners have ever seen, yet has been a pristine enjoyment for locals for thousands of years.

 Breakfast and dinner at the village – lunch can be brought to the waterfall.